-STET: Not to us… but he did reference us in the Sweden Rock interview which I thought was hysterical.
-I love the guy for his sense of humor but I know he went like “WAS??
+STET: Not to us… but he did reference us in the Sweden Rock interview, which I thought was hysterical.
+I love the guy for his sense of humor, but I know he went like, “WAS??
 WAS = Used to be?”
 I know he busted our balls.
-Knowing him like I do, he doesn’t spend any time worrying about the Joneses.
+Knowing him as I do, he doesn’t spend any time worrying about the Joneses.
 He doesn’t worry about what we are doing.
-I’ve got to think that he’s mildly irritated with me because we usually exchange birthday wishes and this year it went by and we haven’t…so I’m thinking…yeah… Plus that new book came out, and no matter what you try and say it can some out a certain way.
-I just read it yesterday and I’m going “shit I don’t really remember this but that sounds about right”.
-I’ve said a couple of dumb thing but he doesn’t worry about anything.
-He’s not the type of guy that’s going to spend any effort on tying to down us.
-I’m sure he’d tell festivals you can have WASP but you can’t have WASP when you have Were Angels Suffer.
+I’ve got to think that he’s mildly irritated with me because we usually exchange birthday wishes, and this year it went by, and we haven’t.
+So, I’m thinking, yeah.
+Plus, that new book came out, and no matter what you try and say, it can come out a certain way.
+I just read it yesterday, and I’m going, “shit, I don’t really remember this, but that sounds about right.”
+I’ve said a couple of dumb things, but he doesn’t worry about anything.
+He’s not the type of guy who will spend any effort on trying to down us.
+I’m sure he’d tell festivals you can have WASP, but you can’t have WASP when you have Where Angels Suffer.
 I’m sure that would be a prerequisite, “if we play the festival, we don’t want those other bozos on it.”
-That’s probably what he’d say and that’s not unreasonable.
+That’s probably what he’d say, and that’s not unreasonable.
 He’s been like a big brother to me for years.
-I know he finds me mildly irritating but I know he still loves me too, AND Holmes… He loves Holmes.
-You don’t spend time with people like that and not care about them.
+I know he finds me mildly irritating, but I know he still loves me too, AND Holmes… He loves Holmes.
+You don’t spend time with people like that and do not care about them.
 But I’m interested to hear a little more.
-If anything, he should be pissed off at this motherfucker over here (point towards the singer of WAS) because there are not a lot of guys who can sing like those guys can.
+If anything, he should be pissed off at this motherfucker over here (point towards the singer of WAS) because there are not many guys who can sing as those guys can.

-Right, Blackie usually doesn’t want to talk about his former band mates on his interviews.
+Right, Blackie usually doesn’t want to talk about his former bandmates in his interviews.

 THE CRIMSON IDOL STUFF

-As a huge Kiss fan, I have to ask how it was to work with Bob Kulick in the studio for THE CRIMSON IDOL and STILL NOT BLACK ENOUGH albums?
+Because I am a huge Kiss fan, I have to ask what it was like to work with Bob Kulick in the studio.
+You were both making THE CRIMSON IDOL and STILL NOT BLACK ENOUGH albums.